Beyond Advocacy into Education

 Advocacy raises awareness.

-Advocacy efforts have led to the enactment of breast density inform laws in 37 states.
+Advocacy efforts have led to the enactment of breast density inform laws in nearly 40 states.
 Once these laws are passed, patients and their health care providers must navigate new conversations about the relevance of dense tissue.
 While patient advocacy is important and raises general awareness about breast density, advocacy is not necessarily unbiased and can be based on personal stories or opinions, or might only use research that supports its approach.

 Therefore, there is a critical need for an education-based resource to help both patients and their health care providers understand the implications of breast density in terms of screening and risk, and the considerations in addressing them.